Derry City F.C.: Supporters

 By Irish standards, Derry City have a relatively large and loyal fan-base.
 The club was considered among the strongest and best-supported teams in the Irish League, and upon the club's entry into the League of Ireland in 1985, crowds of nearly 10,000 attended to the Brandywell for the return of matches.
+More recently, Derry City became the best supported team at an FAI Cup Final ever, when over 20,000 Derry supporters attended the 2022 FAI Cup Final, in which Derry overcame Shelbourne.
 Derry's average home attendance of 3,127 was the highest of any team for the 2006 season.
 The highest attendance was the last-night-of-the-season meeting between Derry and Cork City at the Brandywell on Friday 17 November when 6,080 watched Derry win 1–0.
 Domestically, Derry's supporters travel to away games in "bus-loads".
 They gave large support in the club's 2006 UEFA Cup run – around 3,000 travelled to Motherwell and "maintained a wall of sound" as Derry beat Gretna 5–1 at Fir Park, and "some 3,000" went to Paris to see Derry play Paris Saint-Germain in the Parc des Princes.
 During the home legs, ticketless fans desperate to see the games watched from a distance while standing on the high vantage point overlooking the Brandywell offered by the City Cemetery in Creggan and parked hired double-decker buses outside the stadium to help them see over the ground's perimeter.

 The club is known for its community spirit, and the supporters have played a pivotal role in the survival and successes of the club.
 When debts brought Derry close to extinction in the 2000–01 season, the local community responded en masse to help save the club.
 During the club's successful 2006 season, club captain, Peter Hutton said:

 Likewise, former Social Democratic and Labour Party leader and Nobel Peace Prize winner John Hume, who was the club's president, stated in 1998 of the club's relationship with the community: